mms112/ExpandWorldPrefabs/README.md

 - bannedObjectsLimit: How many of the `bannedObjects` must not match (`min` or `min-max`).
   - If not set, then all of the entries must not be found.
   - If set, that many `bannedObjects` must not be found.
 Each filter can be matched by multiple entries.
-  - Note: When using max, all objects must be searched.
+  - When using max, all objects must be searched.
 - bannedObjects (P): List of banned nearby objects.

 See object filtering [examples](examples_object_filtering.md).